DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 1. Plug in a display with HDMI, mouse and keyboard into USB port in the rear panel of ROSbot.
 2. Turn on the robot and wait until it boots.
-3. Connect to a Wi-Fi network using Ubuntu GUI
+3. Connect to a Wi-Fi network using Ubuntu GUI.
 4. Open Linux terminal and type `ifconfig` to find your IP address.
 Save it for later.

 ### Option 2: Using Ethernet adapter